-Inadvertant crystallization from overconcentration is possible as a result of operator error or equipment malfunction.
+Inadvertent crystallization from overconcentration is possible as a result of operator error or equipment malfunction.
 The consequences of such an event are mitigated by the thermal design of the system.
-The heating loop on the VC-300 generates excess heat which is rejected to the VC-Distillate tank via the desuperheat spray This excess heat is the source of energy (supplemented by electric heaters) to the C-30 evaporator.
-The C-30 evaporator operates at a lower temperature and higher concentration then the VC-300.
-Thus, plugging of flow path and fouling of heat transfer surfaces will occur first in the C-30.
-As heat transfer is reduced by fouling in the C-30, the VC-Distillate tank temperatures will increase causing higher temperature water to the desuperheater sprays.
-This will eventually lead to high temperature shutdown of the VC-300 vapor compressor.
-In addition, as the VC-Distillate temperature increases, the efficiency of the eductors and vacuum pump will decrease since the distillate is the motive force for the eductors and seal water for the liquid ring vacuum pump.
-This could lead to reduced vacuum. flooding of the distillate side of the VC-300 and resultant cessation of boiling in the VC-300.
-If this occurred, the major plugging would be in the small C-30 system and would be on the shell side of the heat exchanger rather than the tube side as in many conventional boric acid evaporators.
+The heating loop on the VC-300 generates excess heat which is rejected to the VC-Distillate tank via the desuperheat spray.
+This excess heat is the source of energy (supplemented by electric heaters) to the C-30 evaporator.
+The C-30 evaporator operates at a lower temperature and higher concentration than the VC-300.
+Thus, plugging of flow path and fouling of heat transfer surfaces would occur first in the C-30.
+As heat transfer is reduced by fouling in the C-30, the VC-Distillate tank temperatures would increase causing higher temperature water to the desuperheater sprays.
+This would eventually lead to a high temperature shutdown of the VC-300 vapor compressor.
+In addition, as the VC-Distillate temperature increases, the efficiency of the eductors and vacuum pump would decrease since the distillate is the motive force for the eductors and seal water for the liquid ring vacuum pump.
+This would lead to reduced vacuum, flooding of the distillate side of the VC-300 and resultant cessation of boiling in the VC-300.
+If this occurred. the major plugging would be in the small C-30 system and would be on the shell side of the heat exchanger rather than the tube side as in many conventional boric acid evaporators.

-In the unlikely event that extreme plugging did occur, the C-30 tube bundle can be easily removed, the exterior surfaces of the tubes cleaned, and the bundle reinstalled.
-It is unlikely that significant plugging or fouling would occur in the VC-300.
+If extreme plugging occurs, the C-30 tube bundle can be removed, the exterior surfaces of the tubes cleaned, and the bundle reinstalled.
+It is unlikely that significant plugging or fouling will occur in the VC-300.
 Shop testing at the manufacturer's facility showed that precipitation in the VC-300 does not impair its operation to any great extent and the precipitate is easily dissolved by dilution.
 Although considerably more difficult and time consuming, the VC-300 tube bundle can also be removed for cleaning if necessary.